 As with any significant change in your lifestyle or diet, it is recommended that you consult with your healthcare team before making any transformations.
 Though fasting has not been shown to be harmful, it can pose some challenges or side effects to your lifestyle and routine if you have never fasted before.

 Who Should Proceed With Caution?

 Women should generally proceed with caution when it comes to fasting for a number of reasons.
-First, the effects of fasting on women are largely understudied, so it's important to listen to your body when it comes to what it’s telling you.
+First, the effects of fasting on women are largely under-studied, so it's important to listen to your body.

 Fasting can have an impact on a woman’s menstrual cycle and can potentially exacerbate premenstrual symptoms.
 Additionally, if you are pregnant, it is generally not recommended that you engage in fasting diets of any kind, as it may potentially impact the health of the pregnancy.

 If you are taking medication for blood pressure or heart disease, or if you have other medical conditions, fasting may pose potential issues as well.
 With your electrolyte levels and blood sugar levels dropping on fasting days, if you take medication that requires solid food, fasting could interfere.
 Additionally, fasting may also not be the best fit if you have diabetes and need to regulate and monitor your blood sugar.